 Eversley Medical Centre501 London RoadThornton HeathSurrey, CR7 6ARTel: 020 8684 1172

-Due to staff training the surgery will be closed from 12.30pm on Wednesday 19th June 2019.
-If you need urgent treatment during these hours ring NHS 111 free from a land line or mobile.
+Surgery will be closed from 12.30 on Wednesday 27th November 2019.
+If you need urgent treatment on the day please phone NHS 111 free from a land line or mobile.
 If its an emergency please dial 999.

 The surgery telephones are in operation from Monday to Friday 8.00am-12.30pm and 2.00pm-6.30pm